About

 Publications

-[2017 b] Der Genitiv der Negation im Russischen: Ein konzises semantisches Profil.
-In Anna Weigl, Norbert Nübler, Kristina Naumann, Miriam Völkel-Bill, Susanne Grahl, and Tomasz Lis (eds.), Junge Slavistik im Dialog VI.
+[2017b] Der Genitiv der Negation im Russischen: Ein konzises semantisches Profil.
+In Anna Weigl, Norbert Nübler, Kristina Naumann, Miriam Völkel-Bill, Susanne Grahl & Tomasz Lis (eds.), Junge Slavistik im Dialog VI.
 Beiträge zur XI.
 Slavistischen Studentenkonferenz (Studien zur Slavistik 40), 195–206.
 Hamburg: Dr. Kovac.

 Conference Activity